sumeetsk/xdrive/readme.md

 View the source
 * https://github.com/simonm3/xdrive

-## Issues
+## Potential issues and responses

-* If notebook says "Connection reset by peer" then just rerun the cell.
-If you know how I can stop this then please let me know.
+* If notebook says "Connection reset by peer":
+   - just rerun the cell
+* When a termination notice is received from AWS this gives 2 minutes warning.
+This should be enough but if shutdown takes longer then:
+   - manually save the volume as a snapshot
+   - give the snapshot the name of the volume
+   - delete the volume.
+* You can move a container between GPUs but not from CPU to GPU.
+If you really need to move from CPU to GPU then these are the steps, though it can take some
+time:
+   - docker commit the container to an image
+   - nvidia-docker run --name <container> <image>
+* Terminating server/drive at the same time works well.
+However disconnecting from a running instance can fail silently:
+   - Double check AWS console to make sure no orphaned volumes
+   - If necessary force detach/delete or save snapshot manually

 ## Benefits

 * Saves 100% of the cost of setting up data and programs.
 Free tier instances